beatriznonato/ocean-guardian/README.md

 ## Challenge Description

-Developing a mobile application or web system as a solution for monitoring the marine environment, contributing to the protection of life in the oceans.
+This project is a web application developed as a Progressive Web App (PWA), with the aim of monitoring the marine environment, contributing to the protection of life in the oceans.
+Through the platform, users can register information about marine pollution, marine vegetation, and marine animals, assisting in the collection and analysis of data for conservation actions.

+The application offers several features, including registration and login screens, as well as an interactive dashboard to facilitate access to different functionalities.
+The platform also includes a signaling screen useful for divers to communicate underwater.

+The collected information is securely stored using Firebase, ensuring data integrity and easy retrieval.
+User account security is guaranteed with password encryption on the registration screen.

 ## Features ✨
 Features already available in the software: